Home

 We have rated each steak for flavor and tenderness based on experience, research and feedback from others.
 The rating is out of 5, the best being 5 out of 5 and the lowest 1 out of 5.
 But before you race out and buy the best rated steaks, if you know how to cook steak with the proper cooking method any beef steak recipe can be tender.

 Let me explain, you have just purchased two steaks, a t-bone steak and a bottom round steak, your grill is fired up and your ready to start cooking steak.
 Now if you do nothing but take both steaks directly from the package to the grill, cook to medium rare, the t-bone steak is going to be tender and the bottom round is going to be tough and chewy.
-We have rated all steaks based on this cooking method, so to acquire flavor and tenderness, different cooking methods must be used for different parts of the animal.
-By following the directions for each of the different cuts, you can make any tough steak tender and a flavorful grilled steak recipe.

 CHUCK/SHOULDER

 The chuck starts from the neck and includes ribs 1 to 5.
 Steak cuts from this area are very tasteful and fatty.
 The chuck happens to be a heavily exercised muscle and contains a great deal of connective tissue including collagen.
-Collagen melts during cooking, making the meat intensely flavorful.
-Cooking steak from this area benefit from slow, wet cooking methods.

 Blade Steak Top Blade Steak